Aortiz91/holberton-system_engineering-devops/0x02-shell_redirections/README.md

 19. Used tr to change A to c and Z to e.
 No additional characters were needed.
 20. Removed C and c characters by using tr -d and indicated characters to remove within ''.
 21. Used rev to reverse input
+16. Listed users and directories with pipe sort and removed characters from 1 to 6 which were not user or directories.